Episode 8 - I Have Taken Them to Myself

 Hyrum Smith’s family left Nauvoo as refugees.
-They follow Brigham Young and his main branch of the Mormon church.
+They follow Brigham Young and his main branch of the Church.
 One of wagons that left Nauvoo was driven by Hyrum Smith’s son – Joseph F. Smith, who two years after his father’s death who was then only 7 years old.
 Joseph F. Smith and his widowed mother would stay in Nebraska for a year and a half before crossing the planes west as they saved up money for an oxen team.

 But, the widow Emma Smith and her children stay in Nauvoo.
 Brigham and other leaders of the church try to persuade Emma to go west with them, but she refuses.
-She also ignored all the other men who had led Mormon factions out of the state after Joseph died.
+She also ignored all the other men who had led religious factions out of the state after Joseph died.

 During the last battle of Nauvoo in September, Emma moved her family out of the city.
 A year and a half later – in December of 1847, Emma remarried to a man named Lewis Bidamon.

-Five months before her marriage, on July 24, 1847 the first Mormon pioneers, led by Brigham Young, reached the valley of present day Salt Lake City, Utah.
+Five months before her marriage, on July 24, 1847 the first pioneers, led by Brigham Young, reached the valley of present day Salt Lake City, Utah.